-The position requires a post-secondary degree in a related field (business administration, public administration, law, land use planning, etc.) with a minimum of 5 years of directly related experience.- A master's degree, lawyer and/or Registered Professional Planner and Canadian Institute of Planning designations, with extensive years of municipal and/or planning related experience is preferred.
+The position requires a post-secondary degree in a related field (real property assessment, property valuation/appraisal, business administration, public administration, law, etc.) with a minimum of 6 years of directly related experience.
+A master's degree, and/or accreditation as an Accredited Municipal Assessor of Alberta or as an appraiser through the Appraisal Institute of Canada, or the Canadian National Association of Real Estate Appraisers, with extensive years of related experience, is preferred.
 Equivalencies will be considered.